canalplus/rx-player/doc/architecture/init/index.md

 ## Overview ####################################################################

-Even if the API is the front-facing block of code in the RxPlayer, the Init is the part of the code actually starting the logic behind playing a content.
+The Init is the part of the code starting the logic behind playing a content.

 Its code is written in the ``src/core/init`` directory.
-More specifically, all code needed in the rest of the code should be exported by its "index file" ``src/core/init/index.ts``.

 Every time you're calling the API to load a new video, the init is called by it with a handful of arguments.

-The Init does then the major part of the job and communicate back its progress to the API through events.
+The Init then starts loading the content and communicate back its progress to the API through events.

 ```
                  +-----------+